momaillard/RNAseq_ShinyApp/README.md

 # Shiny App for RNAseq Data Visualization

-The purpose of this git is to present a part of my work, and the power of shiny R tool.
+The purpose of this git is to present a part of my work and the power of shiny R tool.
-The shiny App code presented here is a parto of the original one.
+The shiny App code presented here is a part of the original one.
 Data used here for presentation are either simulated or randomly chosen.

-The Original App was built for Parasol ANR, in Kaliphruit team at B&PMP (new IPSIM), Montpellier, France.
+The original App was built for Parasol ANR, in Kaliphruit team at B&PMP (new IPSIM), Montpellier, France.

 I developped this shiny App to allow RNAseq visualization for **non R-users** from a grapevine project with an hundred samples RNAseq.